 Claiming the Remittance Basis of Taxation

-The claim process can be complex, so we suggest speaking to one of our qualified accountants for professional advice.
+Although the remittance-basis system has been abolished, there are still lingering tax implications for previous non-domiciled individuals, so we suggest speaking to one of our qualified accountants for professional advice.

 The Implications of Claiming Remittance Basis of Taxation